GUOYIRU/FashionStylePrediction_ucl/README.md

 You will also need to have software installed to run and execute a Jupyter Notebook

+To see the detailed package installations, please use requirementst.txt and run code below in terminal:
+-> pip install -r requirements.txt

 If you do not have Python3 installed yet, it is highly recommended that you install the Anaconda distribution of Python3, which already has the above packages and more included.

 ## Code